Imaginea/i-tagger/README.md

     - Maitaining different feature sets (i.e number of features and its types) for the model
 - Models
     - Maintaining different models for same set of features
-    - Good visulaizing and debugging environment/tools
+    - Good visualizing and debugging environment/tools
     - Start and pause the training at will
 - Model Serving
     - Load a particular model from the pool of available models for a